Ruth Westheimer: Media career

-1980-89
+1980–1989

-Dr. Ruth's media career began in 1980 when she was 52 years old, and her radio show, Sexually Speaking, debuted on WYNY-FM in New York City.
-In it, she answered questions called in by listeners, and the show ultimately became nationally syndicated.
+Westheimer's media career began in 1980 when she was 52 years old, and her radio show, Sexually Speaking, debuted on WYNY-FM in New York City.
+In it, she answered questions called in by listeners, and the show became nationally syndicated.
 She was offered the opportunity after she gave a lecture to New York broadcasters about the need for sex education programming to help deal with issues of contraception and unwanted pregnancies.
 Betty Elam, the community affairs manager at WYNY, was impressed with her talk and offered Westheimer $25 per week to make Sexually Speaking, which started as a 15-minute show airing every Sunday at midnight, which was historically a dead time.

-By 1981, as the show attracted 250,000 listeners every week despite the network not doing any promotion for it—growing simply by word of mouth, it was extended to be one hour long on Sunday nights, starting at 10 pm.
+By 1981, as the show attracted 250,000 listeners every week despite the network not doing any promotion for it—growing simply by word of mouth—it was extended to be one hour long on Sunday nights, starting at 10 pm.
 It was soon picked up by 90 stations across the United States, and it ran for a decade.
-The show broke taboos of the time, about speaking publicly and explicitly about sex.
-The New York Times described it as one of the station's "oddest shows," and among its biggest draws.
+The show broke taboos of the time against speaking publicly and explicitly about sex.
+The New York Times described it as one of the station's "oddest shows", and among its biggest draws.
 A New York University professor of human sexuality made listening to her show a class assignment.
 When the station offered a "Dr. Ruth T-shirt" ("Sex on Sunday?
 You Bet!"), it received 3,500 orders.

 By 1982, her show was WYNY's top-rated phone-in talk show.
 Singer Pattie Brooks recorded a song as an ode to her, "Dr. Ruth," with a trendy, dance-rock tinged, high pressure beat.

-By 1983 her show was the top-rated radio show in the area, in the country's largest radio market.
-In 1984 NBC Radio began syndicating the radio program nationwide—it is now heard in 93 markets.
+By 1983 her show was the top-rated radio show in the country's largest radio market.
+In 1984 NBC Radio began syndicating the radio program nationwide—it was now heard in 93 markets.
 She went on to produce her radio show until 1990.

 In 1984, Westheimer began hosting several television programs on the Lifetime TV network, and one in syndication.
 Her first show was Good Sex!
 With Dr. Ruth Westheimer, airing for a half hour at 10 pm on weeknights.
-She would end each show by reminding her audience: "Have good sex!"
+She ended each show by reminding her audience: "Have good sex!"

 The show was expanded in 1985 to a full hour, and its name was changed to The Dr. Ruth Show.
-During each of her live shows, 3,000 callers tried to get through, and the show attracted an average of 450,000 viewers a night, double the audience previously watching at that hour, and attracted more viewers than any other show on Lifetime; that number rose to 2 million homes a week.
+During each of her live shows, 3,000 callers tried to get through, and the show attracted an average of 450,000 viewers a night, double the audience previously watching at that hour, and attracted more viewers than any other show on Lifetime; that number rose to two million homes a week.
 In April 1985 she appeared on the cover of People.
 That year she also appeared as an actress in the French romantic comedy film Une Femme ou Deux (One Woman or Two), starring Gérard Depardieu and Sigourney Weaver, playing the part of a wealthy philanthropist.